LIBBY CLARKE ART | DESIGN | TEACHING | SERVICE | WRITING

 Personal Prayers

-I’ve long admired Bishop Hughes’ gift for praying aloud — words rising without script, rooted in spirit.
+I’ve long admired Bishop Hughes’ gift for praying extemporaneously — words rising without script, rooted in spirit.
 Wanting to build that same fluency, I’ve made it a quiet practice of my own: writing prayers, several times a week, for over a year now.

 Each one begins the same way: